scaleoutsean/awesome-solidfire/README.md

 - Please do not confuse (storage) AccountID with the custom "owner" attribute above; large Kubernetes or Hyper-V cluster can use one AccountID for all Management OS, but volume "owners" can be many (or none, if the key is named differently or not at all used) and the latter is just a custom tag
 - In Kubernetes, Docker and other orchestrated environments, pay attention to avoid the use of the same volume attribute keys used by NetApp Trident or other software that touches storage (such as Ansible, which stuffs KV pairs with keys such as "config-mgmt" and "event-source" into Attributes)
 - NetApp ElementSW (SolidFire) modules for Ansible also set volume attributes since at least v20.10.0 (key names: `confg-mgmt` and `event-source`) so don't use those if you use Ansible with SolidFire and keep an eye on other objects

+### Unique Object Names

+- SolidFire uses unique integer IDs to distinguish among most objects.
+While some Objects must have unique names, it is not the case for all Objects
+- Main Object Names that can be non-unique: Volume, Volume Access Group, QoS Policy, Snapshot, Group Snapshot, Snapshot Schedule
+- While it is a best practice to pick different names, SolidFire won't force you to do that, so either rely on Object IDs or stick to naming conventions for your environment or rely on Object IDs to distinguish among Objects.
+Note, however, that in the latter case any monitoring or other systems that use and display Names may malfunction or display confusing information

 ### Date and Time in SolidFire API